Menu

 Many prominent rebels—including Confederate Vice President Alexander H. Stephens, former U.S. House Speaker Howell Cobb and his brother, T.R.R.
 Cobb, whose writings defended slavery—had ties to Athens.
 Plantation slave labor funded the construction of many grand antebellum homes, such as those of the Cobb brothers.
 T.R.R.
 Cobb’s home is now a house museum in the Cobbham neighborhood.
 A downtown Confederate monument, though, has been removed to a spot off the Loop 10 highway.

 By the turn of the century, Athens had public schools, a police force and its first streetcar suburbs: Cobbham, Boulevard and Five Points.
-(The last remaining streetcar-stop shelter can be seen at the corner of Lumpkin and Cedar streets.)
+(The last remaining streetcar stop shelter can be seen at the corner of Lumpkin and Cedar streets.)
 In 1891, the State Normal School, a teacher’s college, opened in what’s now called Normaltown.
-Thanks to Athens’ powerful then-congressman, Carl Vinson, the U.S. Navy took over the college in the 1950s, training its supply corpsmen there.
+Thanks to Athens’ powerful then-congressman, Carl Vinson, the U.S. Navy took over the college in the 1950s, training its supply corps there.
 When the Navy school moved to Rhode Island in 2011, UGA acquired the property and turned it into a health sciences campus in conjunction with Augusta University.
+Now, UGA is in the process of building its own medical school.

 In the early 20th century, Black-owned businesses were flourishing downtown on the Hot Corner at Hull and Washington streets, centered around the Morton Theatre, which was built by wealthy developer Monroe “Pink” Morton, the son of a former slave.
 But race relations remained tense.
 Hamilton Holmes and Charlayne Hunter integrated UGA in 1961, sparking near-riots.
 In 1964, Athens Klansmen murdered Lemuel Penn, a Black Army Reserve officer who was passing through town late at night.
 Marches and sit-ins were held at the popular fast-food restaurant The Varsity (which closed in 2021).
 Local public schools didn’t fully integrate until 1970, 16 years after Brown v.
 Board of Education.
-This was also the time of “urban renewal,” which tore down whole Black neighborhoods, such as Linnentown, on Baxter Hill, which was razed in the early 1960s to make way for new UGA high-rise dorms.
+This was also the time of “urban renewal,” when whole Black neighborhoods were torn down, such as Linnentown, off Baxter Street, which was razed in the early 1960s to make way for new UGA high-rise dorms.
+The city government has tried to make it right by setting aside $2.5 million for housing and a Black history museum, but the university has refused to participate.

 A decade later, the Model Cities program brought millions of dollars in federal money to provide much-needed infrastructure—street paving, water lines and sewerage, structural rehabilitation and a neighborhood health center—to East Athens, a predominately Black and poor area of town.
 Model Cities, through its citizen participation component, also empowered a generation of Black citizens who went on to elected and appointed positions within the governmental and civic life of Athens.